shovelandsandbox/glacier-theme/README.md

 ### Credits

-Most icons are from the fantastic [Spacegray](https://github.com/kkga/spacegray) by [Gadzhi Kharkharov](https://github.com/kkga/) - the folder icon is from the talented [Joe Harrison](http://thenounproject.com/joe_harrison/).
+Most icons are from the fantastic [Spacegray](https://github.com/kkga/spacegray) by [Gadzhi Kharkharov](https://github.com/kkga/) - the folder icon seen in the sidebar is from the talented [Joe Harrison](http://thenounproject.com/joe_harrison/).